Tips and Tricks

-If it makes sense for your business or product, a way that you might build even more urgency with your ad is to let potential customers know about a time limit on what you’re offering.
-You might describe a sale or deal with copy like, 'August only', or 'Offer ends on [date]'.
+If it applies to your business or product, a way that you might build even more urgency with your ad is to let potential customers know about a time limit on what you’re offering.
+You might describe a sale or deal with copy like, "August only," or "Offer ends on [date]."
 Playing off shopping seasons are another way to make your ads urgent and timely if it makes sense for your business.
 Do you sell products that can be used for costumes?
 Try writing and running ads that say this and focus on Halloween in the weeks leading up to it.
 If you tend to have a gift-shopping crowd for the holidays, use language about the season starting in November.

-A good practice to follow when you’re learning how to create a Google ad is to write specific text for each of your ad groups.
-Ad groups are the smaller themes, topics or products within your business that you’ll base your ads on to help keep your account organised.
-For example, if you run an interior design business, you might have an ad group based on 'home design', one on 'design for businesses,' and another for 'event design and planning'.
+A good practice to follow when creating a Google ad is to write specific text for each of your ad groups.
+Ad groups are the smaller themes, topics, or products within your business that you’ll base your ads on to keep your account organised.
+For example, if you run an interior design business, you might have an ad group based on "home design," one on "design for businesses," and another for "event design and planning."

 Rather than writing one ad for these different groups that’s just generally about your design services, write an ad for each group.
 This will make your ads more relevant to potential customers when they’re searching for exactly what they need.
-For instance, ideally your 'home design' ad would take them to the page of your site that is specifically devoted to your home design services, rather than event design, and so on.
+For instance, ideally your "home design" ad would take them to the page of your site that is specifically devoted to your home design services, rather than event design.
 If you’re advertising a specific promotion, you probably want to include those ads in their own ad group, and create special text highlighting the promotion, as discussed above.
 If you want to know more about how ad groups work, you can find out here.

 Remember that Google Ads text ads are relatively short.
 While you might have a good idea for clever or fancy phrasing, your ad probably isn’t the best place to use it.
-It may serve your business better to get to the main points as quickly and cleanly as you can in your ad, so people who are searching know that you’re offering what they came to the web to find, buy, do or learn more about.
+It serves your business better to get to the main points as quickly and cleanly as you can, so people who are searching know that you’re offering what they came to the web to find, buy, do, or learn more about.

 If you’ve already set up your Google Ads account, you know that keywords are the words or terms that someone types into Google when they’re searching for what they want – and that keywords are what trigger your ad to show up in relevant search results.
-That’s why using the keywords that you’ve chosen for a particular ad group in your text is another way to make your ad immediately relevant to potential customers.
+That’s why using the keywords assigned to a particular ad group in your text is another way to make your ad immediately relevant to potential customers.

 That said, since you’ll probably be targeting quite a few keywords, don’t feel pressured to create separate ad text for every single one.
 Try thinking about the main theme of your ad group, and write text based on a keyword that seems to be the most related.

-Definitely use proper grammar, spelling, and formatting when you’re writing your ad.
-If your text includes strange capitalisation or spacing, or characters other than normal punctuation, not only do you risk your business looking 'gimmicky' and unprofessional, but your ad might be confusing to potential customers.
-In addition, your ad could end up violating Google Ads’ editorial policies, which are in place to make sure that Google users are getting the best experience possible when they search.
+Always use proper grammar, spelling, and formatting when you’re writing your ad.
+If your text includes strange capitalisation or spacing, or characters other than normal punctuation, not only do you risk your business looking "gimmicky" and unprofessional, but your ad might be confusing to potential customers.
+Additionally, your ad could end up violating Google Ads’ editorial policies, which are in place to make sure that Google users are getting the best experience possible when they search.
 If your ad is in violation, it could not be approved to run, or disabled.
 You can view the Google Ads editorial ad policies here.

 Though these are all best practices that can help you write a more professional-sounding ad, there’s no golden rule to follow when you create an ad online that will guarantee success.
 You’ll find what works for your business and speaks to your customers with a little bit of experience.

-One of the benefits of using Google Ads is that you can check your results at any time to see how your ads are doing, and change them when you want to.
-This means that you can test out different versions of ad text to work out what seems to get more people to click your ad.
-Try creating two different ads for an ad group and seeing if one gets more results.
+One of the benefits of using Google Ads is that you can check your results anytime to see how your ads are doing, and change them when you want to.
+This means that you can test different versions of ad text to work out what seems to draw people to click your ad.
+Create two different ads for an ad group and see if one gets more results.
 Switch headlines, and test different ways of phrasing an offer or promotion to see what seems to get attention.
-Don’t change the whole ad, and don’t switch things up constantly.
+Don’t change the whole ad or switch things up constantly.
 It’s a good idea to make the variations small enough that you can identify exactly what is working (or what isn’t), and give it enough time to actually see how the new versions are performing.